 Each speech has different burdens and expectations in terms of refutation.
 The first speech on either side is a constructive speech, which involves no refutation.
 The second four-minute speech, the rebuttal speech, is the first to require refutation.
-The debater from the team that speaks first has the simpler task during the rebuttal speeches: showing the simpler task during the rebuttal speeches: showing tuse has pur minutes to answer the arguments pieces ented in the opposing team's constructive speech.
-To do so, showing use a line-by-line approach, beginning at the top of the opponents' case and proceeding down the flow one limited a time.
-Showing use grouping to answer multiple arguments at one Showing also employ blocks, or pre-written responses to a suments that showing her partner anticipated.
-Whatever her approach, he soal is to effectively cover all her poponents' arguments, leaving none unanswered.
-This factic offers have deaving her partner the most options for future speeches, while leaving her opponents the fewest.
+The debater from the team that speaks first has the simpler task during the rebuttal speeches: she must use her four minutes to answer the arguments presented in the opposing team's constructive speech.
+To do so, she may use a line-by-line approach, beginning at the top of her opponents' case and proceeding down the flow one line at a time.
+She may use grouping to answer multiple arguments at once.
+She may also employ blocks, or pre-written responses to arguments that she and her partner anticipated.
+Whatever her approach, her goal is to effectively cover all her opponents' arguments, leaving none unanswered.
+This tactic offers her and her partner the most options for future speeches, while leaving her opponents the fewest.

 The debater from the team that speaks second has a far more difficult task in the rebuttal speech.
-He must answer not only the arguments made in the constitute speech, but also the arguments made in the first rebuttal speech.
-He must both attack his poponents' case and defend his case.
-This requires remarkable efficiency: he must answer eight minutes worth of arguments in our four minutes.
-To do so, he will likely also use a line-by-line approach and make the ensive use of grouping.
+He must answer not only the arguments made in the constructive speech, but also the arguments made in the first rebuttal speech.
+He must both attack his opponents' case and defend his own case.
+This requires remarkable efficiency: he must answer eight minutes worth of arguments in only four minutes.
+To do so, he will likely also use a line-by-line approach and make extensive use of grouping.
 He will employ three additional strategies as well:

 - 1. Use a road map.
-A road map is a brief explanation at the beginning of bis speech that explains to the judge the order in which will address the arguments.
-Often, this is as simple as "" ll begin by answering our opponent's case, then defend our own." - 2.
-Extend arguments. will point out an unanswered argument and emphasize its importance in the round.
+A road map is a brief explanation at the beginning of his speech that explains to the judge the order in which he will address the arguments.
+Often, this is as simple as "I will begin by answering our opponent's case, then defend our own." - 2.
+Extend arguments.
+He will point out an unanswered argument and emphasize its importance in the round.
 To make an extension, a debater should use clear language: "Our opponents did not answer our first argument, which maintains that affirming the resolution will improve the economy by spurring corporate growth.
 Extend this.
 The impact of this argument is that we will create hundreds of thousands of new jobs and improve GDP by billions of dollars."
 These extensions will become important as the debate proceeds and arguments are challenged and mitigated; a cleanly extended argument automatically becomes true and unmitigated, so it can be made to outweigh or negate other arguments in the round.

 3. Cross-apply arguments.
 The debater will use an answer made on one part of the flow to answer an argument in a different part of the debate.
 Cross-application allows a debater to avoid repeating a response multiple times during a speech, giving him time to make additional arguments.
-For example, Con team's contention argues that the resolution will destroy jobs and the Pro team's second contention dictates that the resolution will actually create jobs, the Pro team can answer the Con team by saying: "Go to the Con's first contention, where they say the Resolution will destroy jobs.
+For example, if a Con team's contention argues that the resolution will destroy jobs and the Pro team's second contention dictates that the resolution will actually create jobs, the Pro team can answer the Con team by saying: "Go to the Con's first contention, where they say the Resolution will destroy jobs.
 First, cross-apply our Second contention, which provides evidence that the Resolution will actually create jobs."
 Ideally, the competitors will cite the particular piece of evidence they are cross-applying to answer their opponents' case.